apache/apex-core/operators/dimensioncomputation/dimension_computation_store.md

 The *Dimensions Computation Tutorial* contains a brief introduction of the Dimension Computation usecase.
 This tutorial provides detailed steps for performing dimensions computation.
 Additionally, this tutorial contains instructions for using DataTorrent's out-of-the-box operators to easily add dimensions computation to an application.

 ## Getting to know Dimensions Computations
-Big data scenarios often come with a problem -- the volumes of  of data flowing into big data systems are huge, and these volumes need to be observed for historical trends.
+Big data scenarios often have usecase where huge volumes of data flowing through the big data systems need to be observed for historical trends.
 Big data applications will greatly benefit if they are equipped with the functionality of viewing  historical data aggregated across time buckets.
 The process of receiving individual events, aggregating them over a duration, and using parameters to observe trends  is called *Dimensions Computation*.